Thoughts

 The Action: You honk the horn.

-Separating emotional reactions from the thoughts that drive, maintain, or support them can foster mindfulness and cognitive-behavioral practices that restore balance, growth, and restoration.
+Separating emotional reactions from the thoughts that drive, maintain, or support them can foster mindfulness and cognitive-behavioral practices that restore balance and promote growth.